mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

 **Category 2: Developers Choice Awards: Best Reusable Entities -  Submission Requirements**

    a.
-For smart contract/entity development, your project must use the NEO Persistable Classes (NPC e-dApp) Platform and NPC Compiler to create each entity
+For smart contract/Reusable Entity development, your project must use the NEO Persistable Classes (NPC e-dApp) Platform and NPC Compiler to create each entity class

    b.
 Each of your Reusable Entity's methods must successfully and reliably execute using 10 Gas or less.